Updated: March 3, 2020

 However, a Hangouts Meet meeting can only be initiated by someone who is part of an organization that is using G Suite and for which the Meet capability has been enabled for the G Suite organization.

 Anyone can easily join a Hangouts Meeting from their desktop or mobile device.
 A G Suite account is not required to join a meeting—only to initiate one.

 Compared to classic Hangouts, Google has simplified the process for setting up an online meeting and inviting others.
-With G Suite Basic, up to 25 participants can join a meeting.
-G Suite Enterprise edition allows for up to 50 participants.
+With G Suite Basic, up to 100 participants can join a meeting.
+G Suite Business allows for 150 participants.
+G Suite Enterprise can have up to 250 participants and can stream meetings to up to 100,000 in-domain users.

 To understand how Hangouts Meet works, it’s helpful to compare it to a familiar online meeting application—GoToMeeting.

 - Hangouts Meet is camera first and screen sharing second

 As with GoToMeeting, a Meet presenter can show either a single application or an entire screen to participants.

 Hangouts Meet vs GoToMeeting: Pros

 With Hangouts Meet, no client software is required.
 This means that participants do not need to download a plugin.
 It also means that Meet works on Chromebooks.

 Hangouts Meet has been integrated with Gmail and Google Calendar.
 An online meeting can be scheduled as part of creating a calendar event.
 Calendar invitation recipients who use G Suite or Gmail can join the meeting by clicking a link in their copy of a calendar event.

 There are a number of other options for starting and joining a Hangouts Meet meeting.